 When it comes to edibles, there is a lot of confusion about how long they last.
 Many people think that because edibles are made from cannabis, they will last forever.
-This is not the case!
+This is not the case.
 The expiry time of edibles greatly varies, depending on the type of edible and the ingredients used.
-In this article, we will discuss what you need to know about edible expiry times.
-We will also answer some common questions about expired edibles, such as whether they are still potent and safe to eat.
-Finally, we will give you some tips for storing your edibles in the best conditions!

 Do edibles expire?

 It should come as no surprise that edibles do expire, right?
 They are food products and will eventually go rancid or lose optimal freshness over time.

 Rick Sanchez, a certified French pastry chef and founder of the BC Weed Edible, said that the shelf life of a product that has been infused with cannabis mostly depends on the ingredients used.
 This is the most important factor.